torokernel/documentation/Networking.md

 end;
 ```
 ## SysSocketRecv()
-* This funcion reads a number of `AddrLen` bytes from the socket buffer and stores them into `Addr`.
+* This function reads a number of `AddrLen` bytes from the socket buffer and stores them into `Addr`.
 This function requires one-copy from the Socket buffer.
-* The function inmediatly exits if:
+* The function immediately exits if:
 1. The socket is not in  SCK_TRANSMITTING state
 2. 0 bytes are requested to be read
-3. The is no more data to be read.
+3. There is no more data to be read.
 The function returns the number of bytes read from the socket buffer.
 The function consumes the data from the internal buffer.
-* This functions exits if there is no data in the internal buffer.
+* This function returns if there is no data in the internal buffer.
 This function is usually used together with Select() to block until data is received.
 ```pascal
 function SysSocketRecv(Socket: PSocket; Addr: PChar; AddrLen, Flags: UInt32): LongInt;
 var